Don’t get a loan without understanding the car finance jargon. Do you know what a balloon payment is? How is the GMFV calculated?

 The value of the car at the end of the finance agreement is the residual value; the finance company may or may not guarantee this value subject to the terms of your contract.
 The residual value is calculated by the anticipated future to resell value of the car based on such things as the estimated mileage and age of the vehicle at the end of your agreement.

 Most car finance deals secure the loan against the car; this means less financial risk to the lender because, in the event of repayment problems with the borrower, the vehicle can be taken back by the Lender.
 The advantage to the borrower of the Lender having the car secured on loan is that this allows them to be more flexible with the terms and conditions they can offer you.

 The length of the agreement you signed up for to finance your car.

 The amount the car is worth when bought by a car dealer or sold at auction.
 Most non-prime finance companies will only lend up to a maximum of a car’s trade value.

-Every car has a unique Vehicle Identification Number (VIN) that remains with the car for its lifetime, the VIN is used to track the cars identity and prevent fraud.
+Every car has a unique Vehicle Identification Number (VIN) that remains with the vehicle for its lifetime; the VIN is used to track the cars identity and prevent fraud.

-Car manufacturers provide a warranty on new cars, usually for 3 years, to cover unexpected mechanical problems; warranties are also available for used cars.
+Car manufacturers provide a warranty on new cars, usually for three years, to cover unexpected mechanical problems; warranties are also available for used vehicles.